Common Sense Media Review

 What's the Story?

-Nina Sayers (Natalie Portman) lives for ballet.
-She's a beautiful but joyless dancer who's both afraid to fail and afraid to succeed.
-Her mother (Barbara Hershey), a former dancer, worries that the pressure will break Nina, but she doesn't recognize how her own vise-like grip on her daughter's life is harmful, too.
-When manipulative genius choreographer Thomas (Vincent Cassel) plucks Nina from the corps and gives her the role of the Black Swan in Swan Lake, Nina can almost taste triumph.
-But immediately, it weighs her down.
+BLACK SWAN follows Nina Sayers (Natalie Portman), a dancer who lives for ballet.
+She's an ambitious but joyless dancer who's both afraid to fail and afraid to succeed.
+Her mother (Barbara Hershey), a former dancer, worries that the pressure will break Nina, but she doesn't recognize how her vise-like grip on her daughter's life is harmful, too.
+When manipulative choreographer Thomas (Vincent Cassel) plucks Nina from the corps and gives her the role of the Black Swan in Swan Lake, Nina can almost taste triumph.
+But it weighs her down immediately.
 She's afraid she won't live up to Thomas' expectations.
 And she's certain that a new dancer, Lily (Mila Kunis), is after her part, a conviction that strengthens when Thomas makes the other dancer Nina's understudy.
 Watching Beth (Winona Ryder), whom Nina herself replaced, self-destruct only serves to emphasize the stakes.
-Worse, Nina's demons -- the drive to purge, the need to hurt, and more -- are coming alive.
+Worse, Nina's demons—the drive to purge, the need to hurt, and more—are coming alive.

 Is It Any Good?

-BLACK SWAN is danse macabre personified, a grueling, tragic, obsessive and gripping film about a ballerina's quest for perfection at the expense of personality and sanity.
-Director Darren Aronofsky dances between beauty and blight, juxtaposing familiar ballet images (poised dancers with their lithe limbs and pintucked buns, impossibly balanced on the tips of their pink-shoed toes, silhouetted under the stagelights) with horrific ones (bleeding toenails, bony spines, skin scratched raw).
-The effect is unsettling, frightening even.
-Sometimes it all feels a little too much -- thankfully, not often.
+This is a grueling, tragic, and gripping film about a ballerina's quest for perfection at the expense of personality and sanity.
+In Black Swan, director Darren Aronofsky dances between beauty and blight, juxtaposing familiar ballet images (poised dancers with their lithe limbs and pintucked buns, impossibly balanced on the tips of their pink-shoed toes) with horrific ones (bleeding toenails, bony spines, skin scratched raw).
+The effect is unsettling, even frightening.

 The actors are in fine form: Kunis is bold and electrifying; Hershey, disquieting; Cassel, layered.
-Only Ryder, as a washed-up dancer, wobbles, playing Beth with an assured-yet-predictable touch.
-But the movie really is Portman's.
+Only Ryder, as a washed-up dancer, wobbles, playing Beth with an assured yet predictable touch.
+However, the movie really belongs to Portman.
 Her Nina is devastatingly fearful, dispiritingly fragile.
 She has command of her body but not her mind, and Portman, committed from first pirouette to the final moment, disappears.
 Only Nina remains.
-Cue the best actress awards.
+It's a thrilling drama, albeit one that's best suited for adults and older teenagers.

 Talk to Your Kids About ...

-Families can talk about the messages the movie sends about committing yourself to something.
-When is focusing on one passion/talent/dream healthy, and when does it go too far?
+Families can talk about the messages that Black Swan sends about committing yourself to something.
+When is focusing on one passion, talent, or dream healthy, and when does it go too far?

 Do the consequences of the characters' behavior in this movie seem realistic?
 Have you ever seen anything similar happen to anyone you know?